sidk2/sidk2.github.io/_posts/2025-06-22-hamiltonian-neural-networks.md

 katex: true
 ---

+Code for this blog post can be found at [link](https://github.com/sidk2/hamiltonian-networks)

-So I recently read [this paper](https://arxiv.org/pdf/1906.01563) on Hamiltonian Neural Networks, and I thought it was a really neat, simple, and elegant idea.
+I recently read [this paper](https://arxiv.org/pdf/1906.01563) on Hamiltonian Neural Networks, and thought it was pretty neat.

 The idea is this: Is there a way that we can teach neural networks basic laws of physics?
 One might say that given sufficient data, the network should learn the underlying physical law, but it turns out that to do this you need quite a lot of data, and you still don't have a formal guarantee that the network is learning the true physics.

 Hamiltonian neural networks are a simple method of enforcing physical constraints on the neural network.
 To understand how and why they work, we need to talk about Hamiltonian mechanics.